 Parking

 The Township of Hamilton ensures that parking regulations are met according to By-Law 2017-13.
+To pay a parking ticket received from the Township of Hamilton:

 • Write the number of the Parking Infraction Notice on the front of your cheque or money order and make it payable to Hamilton Township